What is Get Covered New Jersey?

 You may qualify for financial help to lower the cost of your plan.
-When you apply for health coverage through GetCoveredNJ, you could qualify for three types of financial assistance: premium tax credits, cost-sharing reductions and NJ Health Plan Savings, a new state subsidy offered by the state of New Jersey.
+When you apply for health coverage through GetCoveredNJ, you could qualify for three types of financial assistance: premium tax credits, cost-sharing reductions and New Jersey Health Plan Savings, a state subsidy offered by the state of New Jersey.
 Premium tax credits and the state subsidy help lower your monthly premium payments.
 Cost-sharing reductions help lower your out-of-pocket costs like deductibles and co-pays for doctor visits.

 Visit our Financial Help page for more information.

 How will I know how much financial help I can receive?

 You can enter some basic information into the shop and compare tool to receive an estimate of how much financial help you could receive.
 For a final determination, you will need to complete a full application and provide more detailed information about your household and income.
 After completing an application, you will receive official eligibility results that tell you how much financial help you qualify for.

 How can I apply for coverage and financial help on GetCoveredNJ?

 You can apply for coverage and financial help:

 In Person: Apply in person or by phone with free help from a certified assister or broker.
 To find a certified assister or broker in your area, go to Find Local Assistance.

 By Telephone – Call our Customer Call Center.
 Calls are free.

 By U.S. Mail - Download an application and mail to: